vikaamir/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+1. Login to your profile
+2. you can find you previous ressrvation
+3. You can add new proprty
+4. The functions run with SQL